Log on to reference resources wherever you are, day or night. They are free, all you need is your library card.

 Using material licensed from the Driving Standards Agency (DSA), Theory Test Pro is a highly realistic online simulation of the UK's driving theory test.

 When you first use Theory Test Pro, you will need to register with your name, email address and password.
-This information allows Theory Test Pro to save your test scores so you can follow your progress as you practice for the test.
+This information allows Theory Test Pro to save your test scores so you can follow your progress as you practise for the test.
 It contains:

 - the official practice test question bank